sofiadanielle/cars/README.md

 collaborators:
-- Jessie Roux and Katherine Hansen, plus an online source for the syntax of case statements
+- Jessie Roux and Katherine Hansen, plus an online source for the syntax of case statements (askubuntu).